 Order

-Defines an Order resource.
-The Order specifies the plan’s start and end dates, estimated budget, currency, and preferred billing method.
+The Order resource specifies the plan’s start and end dates, estimated budget, currency, and preferred billing method for all line items in the order.

-To specify the details of the order, use the Line resource.
+To specify the individual line item details of the order, use the LINEresource specified in section 2.4.